open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Semantic convention that refers to an attribute from another semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from the referred semantic convention applies.

 For example, [Database semantic convention](../trace/semantic_conventions/database.md) references `net.transport` attribute defined in [General attributes](../trace/semantic_conventions/span-general.md) with `Conditionally Required` level on it.

+Semantic conventions MAY changed requirement level on attribute in a backward-compatible manner, see [Changing requirement level](#changing-requirement-level) for details.

 ## Required